PreScience: A Dataset and Benchmark for Scientific Forecasting: Related Work

+\paragraph{Topic-trend forecasting} Knowledge-graph approaches have been previously used to detect, analyze, and forecast topics from large-scale scholarly graphs~\citep{salatino2021detectionanalysisprediction}, and topic popularity has been predicted five years in advance from publication, language, and patent signals~\citep{ofer2023whatsnext}.
+Closer to our setting, link prediction over concept knowledge graphs forecasts future co-investigation at scale~\citep{Gu2024ForecastingHR}, and dynamic word embeddings can capture emergent cross-area connections~\citep{Frohnert2024DiscoveringEC}.

-\textbf{Impact prediction} As impact and breakthrough prediction is intrinsic to the academic process, the area has been well studied.
-Prior works have used varied measures for impact ranging from citation accumulation \citep{Uddin2013NetworkEO,Gu2024ForecastingHR}, to novelty \citep{shi2023surprising, zhang2025language}, to research grant success \citep{Cole1981ChanceAC,Boyack2018TowardPR,Gyrffy2020ResearchFP}. \benchmark~situates impact prediction within a broader causal framework.
-Unlike approaches that predict impact from metadata alone, our benchmark conditions it on the full generative context: the research team, their prior work, and the contribution itself.
-Our finding that author and reference features provide substantial predictive power aligns with the ``cumulative advantage'' literature \cite{merton1968matthew, Wang2013QuantifyingLS}, while the residual variance points to other potentially helpful signals that are unexplored.
+\paragraph{Citation count and future combination prediction} Prior works have used varied measures for impact, ranging from citation accumulation~\citep{Uddin2013NetworkEO, Gu2024ForecastingHR}, novelty~\citep{shi2023surprising, zhang2025language}, to research grant success~\citep{Cole1981ChanceAC, Boyack2018TowardPR, Gyrffy2020ResearchFP}.
+Beyond predicting the citation count of a paper itself, \benchmark's future influential co-citation prediction task asks which prior works will appear as influential references jointly with a target paper.
+This sits in the same tradition of forecasting future conceptual connections---via knowledge-graph link prediction~\citep{Gu2024ForecastingHR} and dynamic concept embeddings~\citep{Frohnert2024DiscoveringEC}---but is evaluated against an explicit influential-reference signal from real future papers. \benchmark~conditions the citation predictions on the full generative context: the research team, their prior work, and the contribution itself.
+Our finding that author and reference features provide substantial predictive power aligns with the ``cumulative advantage'' literature~\citep{merton1968matthew, Wang2013QuantifyingLS}, while the residual variance points to other potentially helpful signals that remain unexplored.